Edmonds (brand): History

 Edmonds was started in 1879 by grocer Thomas Edmonds after hearing his customers complain about the available baking powder being unreliable.
 Edmonds spent three years creating his own formula, while his wife managed the shop.
 He sold 200 tins in his first batch, and told his customers that their baked goods were "sure to rise", which turned into the brand's slogan.
 He travelled around Canterbury marketing his baking powder to households.
 If the occupants refused to buy the baking powder, he would give them a tin for free and would take it back if they were unsatisfied.
 Edmonds recalled in 1922 that no tins were ever returned.

 The Edmonds family moved to a house in the early 1890s on the corner of Aldwins and Ferry road in Christchurch.
 There, Edmonds increased the scale of production by building sheds.
 This site later turned into the three-storey factory with the "Sure to Rise" sign in 1892, featuring gardens and later making its way onto the cover of the Edmonds Cookery Book.

 In 1912, the millionth tin was sold, and by 1929, when the country's population was 1.5 million, Edmonds was selling three million tins a year.
 The leftover tins were recycled to build a few roads in Christchurch.
 During World War II, the Home Guard encouraged housewives to hoard the tins, so they could be used in jam tin grenade bombs in case the Empire of Japan invaded.

 After the head office and manufacturing moved to Auckland in the 1980s and the Ferry Road factory was abandoned, it was controversially demolished in 1990, and the Christchurch City Council bought part of the gardens next year.
 An oval garden and a rose garden was later added.
 Brierley Investments bought Edmonds in 1984, and as of 2023 Edmonds is owned by Goodman Fielder.

 Edmonds Street, next to the location of the old factory, had incorrectly been spelt "Edmond St" from 1893 until the community board renamed it to "Edmonds St" in 2018.
 It was originally named "Edmonds St" and it is not known why the 's' disappeared.

 Edmonds products include baking powder, cake mixes, flours, yeast, baking soda and custard powder.
-They previously sold jelly crystals, which had the slogan "sure to set", and a pastry range that was discontinued in 2023.
+They previously sold jelly crystals, which had the slogan "sure to set", egg powder and a pastry range that was discontinued in 2023.